PMPeople PMIS: Product Presentation

 What is PMPeople?

 PMPeople stands for “people collaborating in project management: project management students vs. project management trainers, project sponsors vs. project managers, and organization managers vs. project management consultants”.

 PMPeople is a collaborative platform providing value added services in the field of project management.
 Do you want to get fairly paid as project manager, project management trainer or project management consultant?
 Visit PMPeople: the platform for project management in the sharing economy.

 Sharing economy in project management applies to 3 types of consumers (students, project sponsors and managers) and 3 types of producers (trainers, project managers and consultants).
 PMPeople enables value transactions among strangers by means of rating, diversity and transparency.

 What is a PMIS?

-PMIS has three meanings: Project Management Information System, or Program Management Information System, or Portfolio Management Information System.
+PMIS has three meanings: Project Management Information System, Program Management Information System, and Portfolio Management Information System.
 PMPeople PMIS uses the three of them.
 Read below the definitions given by the Project Management Institute:

 - A Project Management Information System (PMIS) provides access to information technology (IT) software tools, such as scheduling software tools, work authorization systems, configuration management systems, information collection and distribution systems, as well as interfaces to other online automated systems such as corporate knowledge base repositories.